Terraform Best Practices: The 24 Practices You Should Adopt

 Practice 2: Use .gitignore to Exclude Terraform State Files, State Directory Backups, and Core Dumps

 You can inform Git of which files and directories to ignore when you commit by placing a .gitignore file in the root directory of your project.
 Commit the .gitignore file to your repository to share the ignore rules with other users who may want to clone it.
-A local .gitignore file must normally be kept in the project’s root directory.
+A local .gitignore file must be kept in the project’s root directory.

 Let’s create a .gitingore file and commit it to the Github repository.
 Perform the following steps on your local machine from the same working directory you used in the last step.